Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 One Of The Popular Photo Spots At Cameron Highlands Flora Park – Photo by Travelswithsun

-As well as for their Instagram-friendly picnic packages (these do not include food and are apparently seasonal) and a boardwalk above lavender flowers!
+There are seasonal Instagram-friendly picnic packages (these do not include food) and a boardwalk above flowers too.

 Picnic Grove At Cameron Highlands Flora Park